Expertise: Immigration policy

-Marshall Fitz is Director of Immigration Policy at American Progress, where he directs the organization’s research and analysis of the economic, political, legal, and social impacts of immigration policy in America and develops policy recommendations designed to further America’s economic and security interests.
+Marshall Fitz is a Senior Fellow at American Progress.
+He previously served as Vice President of Immigration Policy, during which time he directed the organization’s research and analysis of the economic, political, legal, and social impacts of immigration policy in America and develops policy recommendations designed to further America’s economic and security interests.
 Fitz has been one of the key legislative strategists in support of comprehensive immigration reform and has served as a media spokesperson on a broad array of immigration policy and legislative issues.
 He has also been a leader in national coalitions that advance progressive immigration policies.

 He frequently appears on national and regional television and radio stations, including MSNBC, FOX, CNN, BBC, C-SPAN, and NPR; is quoted extensively across the spectrum of international, national, and local publications; drafts columns for national news outlets; and presents at national conferences and universities on immigration matters.
 He regularly advises members of Congress on immigration policy, politics, and strategy and has helped draft major legislation.
 He currently serves on the boards and steering committees of other national organizations that are focused on immigrant rights and immigration policy.